How Less Than 8 Hours Sleep Can Put You Into Fight or Flight Mode

 How to get a good night’s sleep

-Once you’ve addressed the issues and made steps toward potential solutions, it’s time to focus on trying to get a good night’s sleep.
+Once you’ve addressed the issues and made steps toward potential solutions, it’s time to focus on getting a good night’s sleep.
 Common knowledge is to stick to a bedtime routine, wind down with a warm bath or shower, and make your bedroom a sleep sanctuary.
 Easier said than done, right?
 Well, check out this podcast with Dr Pixie McKenna where insomnia is discussed with further ways to overcome it.

 You can also find more tips and tricks on how to get a good night’s sleep with this fun flow chart.